Learn more about the Fundamentals of Thermocouples before you begin.

 2. NI-Compatible Thermocouples

-For cost-sensitive applications, National Instruments offers ready-made thermocouples and individual packets of thermocouple wire with the measuring junction provided at one end.
+For cost-sensitive applications, NI offers ready-made thermocouples and individual packets of thermocouple wire with the measuring junction provided at one end.
 These thermocouples are available in 1 m (39.4 in.) and 2 m (78.7 in.) lengths.
 For shorter lengths, trim the thermocouple to the desired length and then install it into your application.
 Ready-made thermocouples are ideal for starter or educational applications.

 Use extension wire to connect your thermocouple elements to your measurement and automation systems in less harsh environments.
 It is important to match your extension wire type to your thermocouple element type.
 Otherwise, errors can be introduced into your system.

 A CompactDAQ system consists of a chassis, NI C Series I/O modules, and software.
 Chassis can connect to a host computer over USB, Ethernet, or 802.11 WiFi or operate stand-alone with a built-in controller.
 With over 50 measurement-specific modules and 1-, 4-, and 8-slot chassis, CompactDAQ provides a flexible, expandable platform to meet the needs of any electrical or sensor measurement system.

 Embedded Data-Logging Measurements

 CompactDAQ controllers offer a high-performance platform for embedded measurements and data logging.
 Controllers feature an integrated computer and nonvolatile storage, so that CompactDAQ can be deployed without an external computer.